-The service provider shall follow this guidance when working with new Li-Ion battery assemblies:
+The customer-facing service provider shall follow this guidance when working with new Li-Ion battery assemblies:

-- Always use new battery adhesives.
-Reusing the adhesive left on the housing could lead to the battery coming loose and may cause safety issues. - Ensure the residue left on the housing gets completely clean isopropyl alcohol before placing new adhesive. - Never place a new adhesive on top of a current one since it increases the height and could cause interference with the internal space. - Ensure proper alignment of the adhesive to the housing surface is critical for proper bonding strength. - Ensure proper use of press and hand roller so that adhesive properly bonds to the housing and battery.
-Insufficient bonding may cause the battery to loosen resulting in safety issues. - Some batteries may require adding pads and tape after assembly; ensure those are not skipped. - Inspect the housing to ensure no sharp edges contact the battery. - Inspect battery flex or cable for signs of damage. - Inspect the connectors on the battery flex/cables and board to ensure they are not damaged. - Proper alignment of the battery to the housing surface is critical for safety. - Do not place labels on the battery unless required by the OEM. - Ensure the battery connector is properly connected to the board.
+- Follow the provided work instructions. - When required to remove a battery that is installed in a device using adhesive, always use new battery adhesives when installing the replacement battery.
+Reusing the adhesive left on the housing could lead to the battery coming loose and may cause safety issues. - Before placing new adhesive, completely remove and clean any residue left on the housing gets completely cleaned using isopropyl alcohol before placing new adhesive. - Never place a new adhesive on top of existing adhesive since it increases the height and could cause interference with the internal space or battery cavity. - Ensuring proper alignment of the adhesive to the housing surface is critical for proper bonding strength. - Do not use clamps to hold the battery pack in place during the rework process. - Ensure proper use of press and hand roller so that adhesive properly bonds to the housing and battery.
+Insufficient bonding may cause the battery to loosen, resulting in safety issues.

+- Some batteries may require adding pads and tape after assembly; ensure those are not skipped. - Inspect the housing to ensure no sharp edges contact the battery. - Inspect battery flex or cable for signs of damage. - Inspect the connectors on the battery flex or cables and board to ensure they are not damaged. - Proper alignment of the battery to the housing surface is critical for safety. - Do not place labels on the battery unless required by the OEM. - Ensure the battery connector is properly connected to the board. - Secure all battery connectors and the battery pack itself by using properly placed adhesive tape and wraps.
+This should be clearly explained in the work instruction.